juliamartin0/heart_disease/README.md

  ![Cramer's V](https://github.com/juliamartin0/heart_disease/blob/main/newplot%20(6).png?raw=true)

 ## Exploratory Data Analysis
 In this section, we explore the relationships between different variables in the dataset.
-We use various visualizations to help uncover patterns and gain insights.
-The full detailed visualizations can be accessed in the code, but here are the main insights:
+We use Pandas, Seaborn, and Matplotlib libraries for various visualizations to help uncover patterns and gain insights.
+Below are the key visualizations:

 **1. Age vs. 10-Year Heart Disease Risk:** To better understand this relationship, age was binned in 5-year intervals.
 The analysis revealed that individuals aged 45 to 65 years are the most at risk for heart disease.